 - 1/2 tsp L’Ascorbic Acid Powder — where to find

 - Mix water, glycerine, and aloe in a small jar until combined

 - Add in the Vitamin C powder, cover the jar with a plastic lid and shake it until the Vitamin C is dissolved

 - Pour into a colored glass dropper bottle.
 It is important to use colored glass because Vitamin C oxidizes fast!

 - This serum has a shorter shelf life than most cosmetics because the Vitamin C oxidizes in the water over time.
 So, make it pretty often.
 I find that I make it about every 1-2 weeks

-- I apply it to my face every night before bed.
+- I apply Vitamin C Serum to my face every morning when I wake up and every night before bed.
 It can be applied morning and night!

 - Note: You might find it tingles when applied, this is normal.
 If it burns, then make a weaker dilution or use it every other day

 CLICK HERE to share with “DIY Vitamin C Serum” on Google+